Head of Department: Mrs V Rhead

 - Functional Skills pathway only: All pupils will have the option to complete their functional skills exams at levels1 and 2 in both reading and writing.
 Most pupils do this in co-ordination with another qualification for English.
 Occasionally, pupils will follow this route alone.
 Functional Skills is a route to further study (usually at level 2) at local colleges.

-- iGCSE English pathway: This route is an effective route of study for pupils who demonstrate good working habits over the course, but struggle with exams.
-It is a GCSE qualification that is recognised by many local, National and International colleges as a route to further study at level 2 and level 3 in place of the new 9-1 GCSE grades.
-It has the benefit of having a coursework component and is still assessed A* - G. For many pupils, coursework is a positive way to secure marks before the exam and reduce the pressure of revising for a number of exams.
+- 9-1 iGCSE English pathway: This route is an effective route of study for pupils who demonstrate good working habits over the course, but struggle with exams.
+It is a GCSE qualification that is recognised by many local, National and International colleges as a route to further study at level 2 and level 3 in place of the traditional GCSE route.
+It has the benefit of having a coursework component and one single exam.
+For many pupils, coursework is a positive way to secure marks before the exam and reduce the pressure of revising for a number of exams.
 The grades gained on this pathway are often very positive.
 However, some colleges will not accept this qualification as a route to A levels.

 - 9-1 GCSE English language pathway: This pathway works well for pupils who are confident in exam conditions or who want to follow GCSE English to A level.
 Pupils will need to work hard over the two years to develop both their English ability and exam skills as there is no coursework component and the assessment is decided fully on exam performance at the end of year 11.